canonical/kafka-k8s-operator/docs/tutorial/manage-passwords.md

 ### Admin user

 The admin user password management is handled directly by the charm, by using Juju actions.

-#### Retrieve the password
+#### Retrieve the admin password

 As previously mentioned, the admin password can be retrieved by running the `get-admin-credentials` action on the Charmed Apache Kafka application: